Before the Bell: Five things every Canadian investor needs to know

 Stocks set to see action

 Total SA could see reaction after the French oil major announced that it is buying Maersk Oil in a $7.45-billion deal.
 Total said the deal would boost its earnings and cash flow, and bolster its dividend prospects.
 Under the terms of the deal, A.P.
 Moller Maersk will get $4.95-billion in Total shares and Total will assume $2.5-billion of Maersk Oil's debt.
-The stock was trading down about one per cent in premarket trading.
+The stock was trading down about 0.12 per cent at 10:47 ET.

 Sempra Energy said it will buy Oncor for $9.45-billion in cash after Energy Future Holdings Corp, which indirectly owns Oncor, abandoned a deal to sell the power transmission company to Warren Buffett's Berkshire Hathaway Inc. Sempra expects to own about 60 per cent of a reorganized Energy Future after the transaction that is valued at $18.8-billion, including Dallas-based Oncor's debt, it said late on Sunday.
+The stock was trading up about 1.24 per cent at 10:47 ET.

 China's Great Wall Motor Co Ltd is interested in bidding for Fiat Chrysler Automobiles (FCA), a company official said on Monday, confirming earlier reports that it is pursuing all or part of the owner of brands including Jeep and truck maker Ram.
-FCA was trading up nearly four per cent in pre-market trading.
+The stock was trading up about 6.45 per cent at 10:47 ET.

 South Korea's new antitrust chief said he has been in talks with the autos-to-steel conglomerate Hyundai Motor Group about overhauling its complex ownership structure, which critics say gives too much power to its controlling family at the expense of shareholders.